xlegend1024/az-secu-wrkshp/7.BackupVM/Readme.md

     ![backup](./images/7.8.png)

-    This initial backup will take on hour.
+    This initial backup will take an hour.

 ---